Listening to the Voice of the Customer (VoC)

 - Utilize all the data to inform improvements in the way products and services are created and offered to a now better understood customer demographic.

-Why Voice of the Customer is Important
+Benefits of Voice of the Customer

 Once upon a time, businesses would ascertain customers’ wants by observing what was being bought and, conversely, what was selling less successfully.
 Knowing what is popular with the buying public is of course a pathway to gaining understanding of what works, but this is not a surgically sharp instrument for feedback, nor a timely one.
 It won’t reveal, for instance, what areas are specifically in need of improvement or how happy customers really are with the company’s product or service.
 Truly listening to the customer and fully comprehending their entire experience provides a company’s management team with significantly more assistance and guidance.